UIUC-iSchool-DataViz/spr2022-adv/week08/lecture16.md

 As we've moved through our classwork, we have been descending deeper and deeper into the depths of how graphics are displayed.

-<p class="fragment">We started very high-level, with `vega-lite`, where you could visualize data without writing any code.</p>
+<p class="fragment">We started very high-level, with vega-lite, where you could visualize data without writing any code.</p>

 <p class="fragment">Next up was digging deeper, using different web platforms to combine python and javascript.</p>